MODERN SLAVERY & HUMAN TRAFFICKING POLICY

 2.3 Company Social Responsibility (CSR) Policy – The Company’s CSR policy summarises how we manage our environmental impacts and how we work responsibly with suppliers and local communities.

 Due Diligence Processes for Slavery and Human Trafficking

 The Company undertakes due diligence when considering taking on new suppliers, and regularly reviews its existing suppliers.
 The Company’s due diligence process includes Open-Source Intelligence (OSINT) and building long-standing relationships with suppliers and making clear our expectations of business partners and evaluating the modern slavery and human trafficking risks of each new supplier and invoking sanctions against suppliers that fail to improve their performance in line with an action plan provided by us, including the termination of the business relationship.

-This Modern Slavery and Human Trafficking Statement will be regularly reviewed and updated as necessary by the board of Directors who endorse this policy statement and is fully committed to its implementation.
+This Modern Slavery and Human Trafficking Statement will be regularly reviewed and updated as necessary by the Board of Directors who endorse this policy statement and are fully committed to its implementation.

-This Modern Slavery and Human Trafficking Statement has been approved and authorised by to company board.
+This Modern Slavery and Human Trafficking Statement has been approved and authorised by the company board.